bioinfo-pf-curie/mpiSORT/README.txt

 Sorting big whole genome NGS data file.

+This version fix bugs of the previous version (when data sample is too small, and jobs under 6).

 Requirements:
 -------------

 Nonetheless for small data samples a normal network and a network file system can do the job.